samanth4caballer0/turtlebot_online_path_planning/README.md

 ## Work to be done

 Define a behavior tree to complete the task at hand.
 Once the behavior tree is being approved by your lab assistant, implement it using ROS and `py_trees`.
 Despite there is a `py_trees` implementation for ROS1, here, we propose you to use the standard `py_trees` library and add by hand any necessary call to ROS services, publishers or subscribers.
-However, feel free to use whatever is more convininent for you.
+However, feel free to use whatever package is more convininent for you.

 ## Extra bonus